Alfaskop: Commercial success

 The Alfaskop terminals enjoyed considerable success, even outselling IBM in some markets, particularly in Sweden.
 By the early 1980s the company had accumulated profits of about one billion kronor.
 Customers included airlines, newspapers, police, councils and telecommunications companies.

 A key benefit of the terminals was that they were IBM compatible but cost less.
 This meant discounts for volume customers made the terminals attractive.
-Reflecting the profit contribution made by Alfaskop (other product ranges at Stansaab/Datasaab were losing money), Ericsson invested 40 million kronor in the manufacturing facility at Järfalla outside Stockholm.
+Reflecting the profit contribution made by Alfaskop (other product ranges at Stansaab/Datasaab were losing money), Ericsson invested 40 million kronor in the manufacturing facility at Järfälla outside Stockholm.
 Ericsson had predicted that their Eritex workstation comprising a telex and data terminal would take over from Alfaskop but demand continued with 100,000 units sold by 1983 with annual sales climbing above 25,000.
 Eritex was retired by the mid-1980s.
 Deliveries of Alfaskop continued through the Nokia years and by the time production ceased, more than 900 000 units had been shipped.